-Our Audit Committee met five (5) times during 2021.
+Our Audit Committee met five (5) times during 2022.

-The Audit Committee was established in accordance with Exchange Act Section 3(a)(58)(A).
 Our Board has affirmatively determined that all members of the Audit Committee are independent directors under the applicable rules of NYSE and the SEC.
 Our Board has additionally determined that Ms. Carnahan, Mr. Goodyear, Mr. Gray and Mr. McGowan are audit committee financial experts, as defined in Item 407(d)(5) of Regulation S-K, and meet the financial sophistication requirement in NYSE Rule 303A.07.
 The Audit Committee's functions are described in its charter, which is available on the Committee Charters page of our website at www.enova.com.